OCA/server-tools/keychain/README.rst

 Uses cases
 ==========

-Possible use case for deliveries : you need multiple accounts for the same carrier.
+Possible use case for deliveries: you need multiple accounts for the same carrier.
 It can be for instance due to carrier restrictions (immutable sender address), or business rules (each warehouse use a different account).